jwaldrip/tug/README.md

 * The listening web port should be specified with an `EXPOSE` statement
 * The app's code should be included from the local directory using an `ADD` statement
-* The app's startup command should be defined using `CMD`
-* The app's command in `Tugfile` should be empty.

 ##### Example Dockerfile